DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* Let's talk about the magic of time...(not time travel).
 Sorry to disappoint.
 We can get your program to do some pretty cool things with the concept of time.
 * Day 61 - Replit DB
 	* Store data directly in a repl using the Replit DB.
 Then, build a one-person Twitter (because we all like the sound of our own voices, right?!)
+* Day 62 - Secret Keeper
+	* Look out, Big Brother!
+Build your own private diary to keep your innermost thoughts secret from the world.